 - Swelling in the gums, face, or neck

 If an infection moves into the bloodstream, you can develop problems with your heart, blood pressure, or breathing.
-If you begin to feel severely ill along with your tooth pain, seek emergency treatment immediately.
+If you feel severely ill along with tooth pain, seek emergency treatment immediately.

 Broken Tooth Root Exposed

-You may have some delicate teeth if you suffered from previous decay or infection.
+You may have some delicate teeth if you suffer from previous decay or infection.
 Teeth with fillings or prior root canal treatments can break, as well.
 Dentists often use root canal therapy to relieve pain and repair your broken tooth.
-The experts at Emergency Dentist can help you recover from a broken tooth.
+The experts at Emergency Dentist near me can help you recover from a broken tooth.